ydrallap/B2260/Downloads/README.md

 ### Third Party Operating Systems

+< These are examples - If there are any third party images available for the BB2260, please add them and include the third party link >

-Other operating systems supported on Board X, offered by partners.
+Other operating systems supported on BB2260, offered by partners.

 - [Android](AOSP.md)